Rosuavio/system-configs/test/README.md

     1. No change - Avoid having to run any special changes in tests to have the tests best refelect what it will be like to use the environment.
-    2. Test environment - The test environment can be changed to make things esier to test (like virtual configuration of the VM emulating a mechine running the software).
+    2. Test environment - The test environment can be changed to make things esier to test (like virtual configuration of the VM emulating a machine running the software).
 This is not so bad because the software is expected to run on various phisical configurations, and while changing settings to improve "testablity" does not neccisrarly reflect relisct phisical configurations, it does modulate settings in a space where settings are ecpected to be modulated.
-    Some examples are display count and resolutions, memory, cpu, graphical and storage resoruces.
+    Some examples are display count and resolutions, memory, cpu, graphical and storage resources.
     3. Test subject - Specific changes to the configuration of the software being tested can be made to make the software more testable.
 This is not preferable becuase it changes the actually software that will be use in a way that could not be usefull in real usecases adding unneeded variables while also its use in tests means that more relist configurations are not being tested.
-This could neccisary to make something tesitable that would be difficult or imposible otherwise.
+This could necessary to make something tesitable that would be difficult or impossible otherwise.
-    One exmaple is that to improve the preformace of OCR tools that anazlise the software from an external perspective, a change to the UI settings of the software being tested can make a big impact; like contrast, UI scale, font and font size.
+    One example is that to improve the performance of OCR tools that anazlise the software from an external perspective, a change to the UI settings of the software being tested can make a big impact; like contrast, UI scale, font and font size.